aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/hr-assistant/documentation/deployment-guide.md

 export SNS_EMAIL=<YOUR-EMPLOYEE-EMAIL> # Email used for SNS notifications.
 You need to confirm SNS subscription to receive emails sent by the agent. export AWS_REGION=<YOUR-STACK-REGION> # Stack deployment region
 ```
-3. Run the create-hr-resources.sh shell script to deploy the emulated hr resources defined in the bedrock-hr-resources.yml CloudFormation template.
+3. Run the [create-hr-resources.sh](../shell/create-hr-resources.sh) shell script to deploy the emulated hr resources defined in the [hr-resources.yml](../cfn/bedrock-hr-resources.yml) CloudFormation template.
 These are the resources on which the agent and knowledge base will be built:

 Run the following commands to deploy the resources:
 ```sh
 source ./create-hr-resources.sh